atemkuh/Tableau_CitiBike/README.md

 You can also create your project for a different audience if you wish--Citibike Corporate for example.

+Cleaned and merge data using jupyter notebook

+Export data to csv,

 Calculate trip duration by birth year .

 Find the most busy start stations and scaling it to 10 top busy start stations.